trebor/soul-bound/rfc.md

 * **Stake Requirement (`S_mint`)**
   * Before submitting a `MintRequest`, the Candidate or their Sponsor must lock up at least `S_mint` tokens.
+  * The stake is immediately placed in protocol-controlled escrow upon commitment
+  * Once in escrow, the stake cannot be spent, transferred, or otherwise accessed by the staker
+  * The stake remains locked until:
+    * The probation period completes successfully (partial or full release)
+    * The identity is revoked (slashing)
+    * The minting process fails (full refund)
-  * Ensures real economic cost to create a new identity.
+  * Ensures real economic cost to create and maintain a new identity.

 * **Minting Fee**
   * A small, non-refundable portion of `S_mint` is immediately deducted and sent to a fee pool for validators.
   * Discourages frivolous or automated mint attempts.

 * **Refund & Reward Conditions**
   * If the new identity survives the probation period (defined in Section 13.1), the staker receives:
     * Full refund of remaining stake if no suspicious activity detected